 The allegation was made in a Los Angeles Superior Court declaration filed as part of his ongoing efforts to avoid a permanent restraining order barring him from any contact with Spears.
-A similar order is being sought against Ghalib and a lawyer accused of plotting to pry Britney loose from her papa-powered conservatorship.
+A similar order is being against Ghalib and a lawyer accused of plotting to pry Britney loose from her papa-powered conservatorship.

 "I did not initiate any direct communication with Britney Spears," Lutfi says in the voluminous filing.
 "Although I did receive text messages from her, all responses to those messages were conveyed to Britney through others, including…Adnan Ghalib."

-Lutfi, who has been quietly abiding—or so we thought—under a temporary restraining order since last year, also said he has "exchanged test messages with Ms. Spears," but claims to have only done so through an intermediary and denies he ever threatened the pop star.
+Lutfi, who has been quietly abiding—or so we thought—under a temporary restraining order since last year, also said that he has "exchanged test messages with Ms. Spears," but claims to have only done so through an intermediary and denies that he ever threatened the pop star.

 Earlier this week, Spears' head of security testified that he witnessed Lutfi attempt "to contact Ms. Spears by sending text messages" to the singer's hairstylist, Roberta Romero.

-Romero also took to the stand this week, telling the court Lutfi had sent her several "harassing" messages to "try to get information…about Britney," and that the singer asked her to cease all contact with him.
+Romero also took to the stand this week, telling the court that Lutfi had sent her several "harassing" messages to "try to get information…about Britney," and that the singer asked her to cease all contact with him.